MenacingMecha/godot-n64-shader-demo/README.md

 - Use as basic of a lighting set up as you can get away with
     - Modern lighting techniques are a very easy way to break the illusion of appearing like early 3D!
     - Where possible, prefer to use white ambient light, with vertex colours on geometry to fake lighting
+- Prefer additive blending to transparent blending

+## Changes from v1.x

+### Fog

+Godot 4.0 changed how environmental fog worked, the key part being the removal of the "start distance" and "end distance" properties.
+While a manual workaround could be implemented, there is work being done to restore this functionality in a later version.

+### Runtime options

+In order to release working Godot 4 shaders as soon as possible, runtime options for the demo will be re-implemented at a later date.

 ## Credits